Poet Laureate Program

 Elise belongs to the local poetry reading group, the Thaddeus McPherson Society, and the bi-weekly Writing Group at WNMU.
 She has joined Silver City’s first Poet Laureate, Bonnie Maldonado, in presenting poetry readings at Bayard Library and a workshop on Book Spine Poetry.
 She has facilitated a panel for the Southwest Festival of the Written Word, where she also read from her own poetry.
 For the past several years she has organized a poetry reading, inviting people to be part of a celebration of Black History Month, at Yankee Creek Coffeehouse.
 She has led the effort to air a weekly literary radio program on KURU 89.1FM (Gila Mimbres Community Radio) called “Use Your Words!”

 Her poems have been published in Poems 2, a book of art and poetry and in “The Rag,” a small poetry collection published in Albuquerque, and in “Sunrise of the Spirit.”
-Her first book of poetry, Another Door Calls, is coming out in the spring of 2017.
+Her first book of poetry, Another Door Calls, was published in the spring of 2017.

 First Poet Laureate of Silver City